-The bill has bipartisan support and is all about protecting pregnant workers and their unborn children.
+The bill is all about protecting pregnant workers and their unborn children.
+It now heads to the Senate.

 The PWFA was first introduced in 2012 by Representative Jerry Nadler.
 It's a bipartisan proposal to guarantee basic workplace protections for pregnant employees, like bathroom breaks and stools for workers to sit.